Enemies of the People (film): Synopsis

-An estimated 1.7 million Cambodians died during the rule of the Khmer Rouge, a radical communist movement led by Pol Pot.
-Among the victims were Thet Sambath's mother, father and brother.
+An estimated 1.7 million Cambodians died during the rule of the Khmer Rouge, a radical communist movement that was led by Pol Pot.
+The victims included Thet Sambath's mother, father and brother.
 He says he did not understand why the Khmer Rouge unleashed such violence on their compatriots.
-In 1999, he decided to seek confessions and explanations from former Khmer Rouge officials at all levels.
-None had previously admitted any killings.
+In 1999, he decided to seek confessions and explanations from former Khmer Rouge officials who previously served the Khmer Rouge at all levels of the organization.
+None of them had previously admitted their role in any of the killings.

 In 2001, he met Nuon Chea, Pol Pot's deputy, also known as Brother Number Two.
 Nuon Chea was then living as a private citizen in Prum, a small town on the Thai-Cambodian border.
-Sambath visited Nuon Chea most weekends for around three years.
+Sambath visited Nuon Chea during most weekends for around three years.

-During that time, Nuon Chea was willing to talk about all phases of his political career except the three-and-a-half years of the Khmer Rouge regime.
-He had previously been interviewed by Western and Japanese journalists but had always denied responsibility for killing anyone in the Cambodian genocide.
+During that time, Nuon Chea was willing to talk about all of the phases of his political career except the three-and-a-half years of the Khmer Rouge's rule of Cambodia.
+He had previously been interviewed by Western and Japanese journalists but he had always denied his responsibility for the killing of people which the Khmer Rouge committed in the Cambodian genocide.

 In 2004, Nuon Chea made his first admission to Sambath concerning decisions to kill that he made with Pol Pot.
 Sambath continued to interview Nuon Chea on his role in the Killing Fields for three more years.
 During that time the United Nations-backed Extraordinary Chambers in the Courts of Cambodia (ECCC) was constituted to investigate the alleged crimes of Democratic Kampuchea.
 Sambath interviewed Nuon Chea until September 2007 when the latter was arrested and charged with war crimes and crimes against humanity by the ECCC.

 During the same period, Sambath also built up a network of less senior former Khmer Rouge officials and cadres who were prepared to acknowledge and detail their role in the Killing Fields.
 The film focuses on two Khmer Rouge perpetrators in the northwest of Cambodia.
-Khoun and Suon take Sambath to the scene of their massacres and introduce him to their superior officer, a woman known as Sister 'Em'.
+Khoun and Suon take Sambath to the scene of their massacres and introduce him to their superior officer, a woman who is known as Sister "Em".
 They give graphic accounts of the massacres they perpetrated.
 They also give voice to their own feelings of guilt, trauma and remorse.
-Towards the end of the film Sambath brings Khoun and Suon to meet Nuon Chea and the three former Khmer Rouge comrades try to fathom the history of which they were each a lethal part.
+Towards the end of the film, Sambath brings Khoun and Suon to meet Nuon Chea and the three former Khmer Rouge comrades try to fathom the lethal history in which each of them played a part.

-Throughout his three years of research, Sambath omitted to tell Nuon Chea of his family's fate in Democratic Kampuchea.
+Throughout his three years of research, Sambath chose not to tell Nuon Chea about his family's fate in Democratic Kampuchea.
 At the end of the film and just before Nuon Chea's arrest, Sambath tells the whole story to the former Khmer Rouge leader.

 The film also features appearances by Pol Pot, U.S. President Richard Nixon and Deng Yingchao, the widow of Chinese Premier Zhou Enlai.